SunnyTseng/sunny_website/content/artworks/gallery.md

 widget: blank

 # This file represents a page section.
-headless: true
+headless: false

 # Order that this section appears on the page.
 weight: 66

-title: Gallery
+title: Artworks
 subtitle:

 design:
-  columns: '2'
+  columns: '1'
 ---

 {{< gallery album="themes" >}}